e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - Q-) My bios left on black screen what can I do?
 - A-) It's common bug after catalina for avoiding disable fast bios and use opencore for booting.
 Easy fix: Just select reset NVRam option in opencore and use clover instead.

+- Q-) My speaker is not working  what can I do?
+- A-) Please don't forget to disable boot logo sound otherwise your speaker won't work.

 - Q-) I am getting kernel panic it says ionvme error what can I do?
 - A-) Your nvme ssd is most likely not supported by apple you need to replace it or buy a sata ssd and enable SSDT_NVMe-Pcc.aml in config.plist